Were you ever scared of the dark? It's not surprising if you were, or if you still are today, because humans are creatures of the light,

 the air and the water.
 You can see the same thing happening in this

-photo of laser light beams shining between two crystals.
+photo of laser light beams shining between two crystals up above.

 As the beams cross the junction, they bend quite noticeably.